Reading in Data

 • mastercdf – str The file name of a master CDF to be used, if any

-• varformat – str The file variable formats to load into tplot.
+• varformat – str or list[str] The file variable formats to load into tplot.
 Wildcard character “*” is accepted.
 By default, all variables are loaded in.

-• exclude_format – str The file variable formats to exclude from loading into tplot.
+• exclude_format – str or list[str] The file variable formats to exclude from loading into tplot.
 Wildcard character “*” is accepted.
 By default, no variables are excluded.

 • get_support_data – bool Data with an attribute “VAR_TYPE” with a value of “support_data” will be loaded into tplot.
 By default, only loads in data with a “VAR_TYPE” attribute of “data”.